Request your mail ballot today!

 New Vote-by-Mail Rules

 As a result of a 2021 elections law (SB90), all previous mail ballot requests expired after the November 2022 election.
 Registered Florida voters who want to continue voting by mail in 2023 and 2024 must submit a NEW mail ballot request.
-New requests are now required after each federal general election cycle.
-Voters must also now include either their Florida driver license/ID card number or the last four digits of their Social Security number on their vote-by-mail ballot request.
+New requests are now required after each general election cycle.
+Voters must also now include either their Florida driver license/ID card number and/or the last four digits of their Social Security number on their vote-by-mail ballot request.

-Double Check Your Vote-by-Mail Status
+Double Check Your Status

 Did you already request your vote-by-mail ballot for 2023-2024?
+Not sure if your address is up-to-date?

 How does voting by mail work in Florida?